What Does a Software Architect Do? (Duties and Requirements)

 Communicating business requirements, criteria and needs to software development teams

-Designing and revising a project's structure and UML (Unified Modeling Language) diagram
+Designing and revising a project's structure and Unified Modeling Language (UML) diagram

-Distributing development tasks to a team of software engineers
+Distributing software development tasks to a team of developers

-Quality assurance testing segments of project code and checking for errors
+Testing segments of project code and checking for errors during quality assurance periods

 Writing sections of code as part of development in a project